Soga-no-Tojiko/INDE_577-Data-Science-and-Machine-Learning-Hanxuan-Lin/9. Ensemble Boosting/README.md

 # Aim

-For both Adaboost and GBDT, this time we will also tune the hyperparameters to search for a best model.
+For both Adaboost and GBDT, we will apply the codes from slides to see if they can work.